reactphp/stream/README.md

 See also the [CHANGELOG](CHANGELOG.md) for details about version upgrades.

-This project aims to run on any platform and thus does not require any PHP extensions and supports running on legacy PHP 5.3 through current PHP 8+ and HHVM.
+This project aims to run on any platform and thus does not require any PHP extensions and supports running on PHP 7.1 through current PHP 8+.
-It's *highly recommended to use PHP 7+* for this project due to its vast performance improvements.
+It's *highly recommended to use the latest supported PHP version* for this project.

 ## Tests